zaidmohammed7/Priority-Queue/README.md

 ### Key Learnings from the Project
 - **Understanding Data Structures**: Implementing a priority queue deepened my understanding of how data structures can be utilized to manage elements based on their priorities.
-- **Using the Catch Framework**: I learned how to effectively use the Catch testing framework to write and execute unit tests, which helped me ensure the reliability of my code.
+- **Using the Catch Framework**: Increased my familiarity with the Catch testing framework to write and execute unit tests, which helped me ensure the reliability of my code.
 - **Importance of Testing**: This project reinforced the value of writing tests, highlighting how they help catch issues early and ensure code correctness throughout development.